VasoMIM: Vascular Anatomy-Aware Masked Image Modeling for Vessel Segmentation: Results

 \textbf{Segmentor-based Pre-Training \textit{vs.} MIM.} We compare a segmentor-based pre-training (SPT) approach with our MIM using the same segmentor (\textit{i.e.}, U-Net).
 In SPT, the segmentor is pre-trained in a fully supervised manner using pseudo-labels generated by Frangi filter on the pre-training dataset and subsequently fine-tuned on downstream datasets.
 Fig.~\ref{fig:spt_mim} demonstrates that both pre-training paradigms substantially outperform the model trained from scratch.
 Moreover, MIM further boosts DSC from $66.74\%$ to $68.85\%$ ($+2.11\%$) on ARCADE and from $83.18\%$ to $84.49\%$ ($+1.31\%$) on CAXF.
 Overall, these results indicate that our MIM learns more robust and transferable representations than SPT.

-\textbf{Pre-Training and Data Efficiency.} We find that VasoMIM’s advantages become even more pronounced under resource-limited scenarios, either with fewer pre-training epochs or with less annotated data for fine-tuning.
-First, we fine-tune MAE and VasoMIM pre-trained for $100$, $300$, $500$ and $800$ epochs on CAXF.
+\textbf{Pre-Training and Data Efficiency.} VasoMIM’s advantages become even more pronounced under resource-limited scenarios.
+First, we fine-tune MAE and VasoMIM pre-trained for $100$, $300$, $500$, and $800$ epochs on CAXF.
 As shown in Fig.~\ref{fig:epoch_efficiency}, VasoMIM consistently outperforms MAE at every pre-training duration.
 Notably, after only $300$ epochs of pre-training ($\sim6$ hours), VasoMIM achieves a DSC of $83.75\%$ on CAXF, slightly above MAE’s $83.53\%$, which requires $800$ epochs ($\sim12$ hours).
 Even when we extend MAE’s pre-training to $1,600$ epochs ($\sim24$ hours) for a further performance boost, VasoMIM pre-trained for only 500 epochs ($\sim10$ hours) still performs better.
 Next, to test data efficiency, we fine-tune models on ARCADE using only $25\%$, $50\%$, or $100\%$ of the training labels.
 Table~\ref{table:data_efficiency} shows that VasoMIM outperforms MAE in all scenarios.